Setting Up TouchBistro Digital Menu Board

 This guide covers how to install and set up TouchBistro Digital Menu Board.
 You can choose between the default Light Mode appearance, or the Dark Mode appearance which is better suited to darker venues.

-Digital Menu Board requires an Apple Siri Remote.
+Digital Menu Board can also be used with the Apple Siri Remote.
 Previous versions of the Apple Remote lack a touch surface, and therefore will not allow you to swipe between the five available layouts.
-Siri Remote ships with the Apple TV 4K, so if a previous version of the Apple TV is acquired, Siri Remote must be purchased separately.
+Siri Remote ships with the Apple TV 4K, as well as the 4th-Generation 1080p version, so if a previous version of the Apple TV is acquired, Siri Remote can be purchased separately.

 Siri remote can be purchased wherever Apple products are sold.

 Section 4.
 Inclusive Taxes will not be displayed automatically in your Digital Menu Board.

 However, you can easily get around this limitation by creating a curated menu specifically for Digital Menu Board.
 Using this method, you can curate and arrange the Menu Item names, prices, and the order in which they are displayed in any way you choose, without affecting the way your menu is displayed in TouchBistro POS.

 Chapter 2.
 Getting Ready for TouchBistro Digital Menu Board

 TouchBistro Digital Menu Board works with only one Menu at a time.
 In other words, it won’t alternate between your scheduled Breakfast Menu, Lunch Menu, and Dinner Menu as it does in TouchBistro POS.

 Not all Menu Categories or Menu Items will necessarily be visible on your Menu Board.
 Five categories are visible at a time, and up to 10 items can be visible from within that category.

 You can select between 5 different menu board layouts: